Staff, Board & Volunteers

 Director

-Emma Fried is the Show Manager for Artist Project and Art Toronto, acting as a key member of its curatorial committee.
-She collaborates with artists, gallerists and art world professionals alike, while working with members of the public, to bring memorable exhibitions to life.
-Emma has also built and curated several notable commercial collections including those for Toronto’s Bisha and Park Hyatt Hotels, and The William Vale, in Brooklyn.
-Her contemporary art expertise is rooted in a deep understanding of historical art practices, informed by a Masters degree in Art History, with years spent working and volunteering in museum and gallery settings.
+Emma Fried was the Show Manager for Artist Project and Art Toronto, acting as a key member of its curatorial committee.
+She collaborated with artists, gallerists, and art world professionals alike, while engaging with members of the public to bring memorable exhibitions to life.
+Emma also built and curated several notable commercial collections, including those for Toronto’s Bisha and Park Hyatt Hotels, and The William Vale in Brooklyn.
+Her contemporary art expertise was rooted in a deep understanding of historical art practices, informed by a Master’s degree in Art History and years spent working and volunteering in museum and gallery settings.
+She is now pursuing a law degree at Queen’s University.

 Defne Inceoglu